-Grade B in GCSE Maths.
-Psychology is a challenging A Level in which a wealth of material is covered and subject specific terminology is used.
+Grade B in both GCSE Mathematics and English Language.
+Psychology is a challenging A Level in which a wealth of material is covered, and subject specific terminology is used.
 It requires a mix of literary, scientific and mathematical skills.
-In order to achieve good grades at AS and A Level Psychology.

-B grades in GCSE English and Science are also recommended.
+B grades in Science are also recommended.